aws/sagemaker-python-sdk/docs/overview.rst

 ========

 .. note::
    SageMaker Python SDK V3 contains breaking changes from V2.
-See the `V3.0.0 release notes <https://github.com/aws/sagemaker-python-sdk/releases/tag/v3.0.0>`_ for migration guidance or visit the `V2 documentation <https://sagemaker.readthedocs.io/en/v2/>`_.
+See the `V3.0.0 release notes <https://github.com/aws/sagemaker-python-sdk/releases/tag/v3.0.0>`_ for release notes or visit the `V2 documentation <https://sagemaker.readthedocs.io/en/v2/>`_.

-Welcome to SageMaker Python SDK V3 - a revolutionary approach to machine learning on Amazon SageMaker.
-Version 3.0 represents a significant milestone with modernized architecture, enhanced performance, and powerful new capabilities while maintaining our commitment to user experience and reliability.
+SageMaker Python SDK v3.0 introduces a modern, modular API for training, fine-tuning, deploying, and managing models on Amazon SageMaker.
+This release replaces legacy interfaces such as Estimator, Model, and Predictor with unified classes like ModelTrainer and ModelBuilder, reducing boilerplate and simplifying workflows.
+V3 also introduces comprehensive fine-tuning support with new trainer classes for foundation models.
 What's New in V3
 -----------------